By Sara Schoenfeld

 We can leverage our knowledge for good, with an emphasis on the quest for visible choices and an outcome of decision-making rooted in both reason and empathy.

 Envision a transparent, socially conscious marketplace – for consumer and corporate decision-makers

-Imagine you are on Amazon today, purchasing a notebook.
+Imagine you are purchasing a notebook.
 Let's say you find three notebooks which are of your liking.

 The likely choice is Notebook X at $5.00.